 But that’s not a fair comparison, so let’s compare apples with apples.

 Let’s say you invest $35,000 in the stock market and manage to make a 10% return on your investment.
 You have made $3500 for the year, minus any brokerage fees and applicable taxes.

 Now, take that $35,000 and invest it in a property worth approximately $250,000.
-This entry-level property is rented out on a cash flow positive basis, but this is not the only profit you achieve.
-The property also goes up in value in the form of equity, and you can leverage this equity to purchase another property.
+This entry-level property is rented out on a cash flow positive basis, But this is not the only profit you achieve.
+The property also goes up in value in the form of equity.
+You can leverage this equity to purchase another property.
 Even conservative estimates would put the real estate investment at a significantly higher level than the investment in shares.

-If you invest in shares, and the value of the company decreases then you are left with an intangible investment that is worth less than it was when you purchased it.
-Financial markets are less predictable than they used to be, and fortunes have been made and lost on stock-market speculation.
-Political upheaval, economic uncertainty and white-collar crime have all contributed to market slumps that have removed billions of dollars from the value of companies.
-Recently, Facebook experienced the most significant loss of value in a single day that any company has ever experienced, costing shareholders billions of dollars.
+If you invest in shares..
+The value of the company decreases then you are left with an intangible investment that is worth less than it was when you purchased it.
+Financial markets are less predictable than they used to be.
+Fortunes have been made and lost on stock-market speculation.
+Political upheaval, economic uncertainty and white-collar crime have all contributed to market slumps.
+Slumps that have removed billions of dollars from the value of companies.
+Facebook experienced the most significant loss of value in a single day that any company has ever experienced..
+Costing shareholders billions of dollars.

 If the value of the property decreases, the property remains.
 Looking at a graph of the value of Australian property, despite ebbs and flows, prices have consistently increased.
-This is because the real estate market isn’t intrinsically linked to economic factors and so is more consistent than the stock market.
-Or to put that another way, companies come and go based on their product, the needs of the population and perceived value by analysts.
+This is because the real estate market isn’t intrinsically linked to economic factors.
+So it is more consistent than the stock market.
+Companies come and go based on their product..
+The needs of the population and perceived value by analysts.
 However, there has never been a time in modern human history when people decided they didn’t need houses to live in.

-Bricks and mortar will always be a basic human requirement, and as a result, real estate will always be a safer, wiser and generally more profitable option than any speculative investment.
+Bricks and mortar will always be a basic human requirement.
+As a result, real estate will always be a safer, wiser and generally more profitable option than any speculative investment.